Home » Europe » Schengen Area – Everything You Need to Know

 Schengen Visa Document Requirements

-• The visa application form must contain valid information without any errors.
+• The visa application form must contain accurate, error-free information.

 • A valid passport that should not be less than ten years old and has a validity of at least three months beyond the date when you plan to leave the zone.

-• Two photographs that were not taken more than three months before you plan to apply for your visa; it must adhere to the visa photo requirements
+• Two photographs that were not taken more than three months before you plan to apply for your visa; they must adhere to the visa photo requirements.

 • Travel flight itinerary, which proves that you have reserved a flight ticket from Dubai to the Schengen area and back